-Frederick Douglass (1818-1895), was born on a Maryland plantation as a slave who learned to read and escaped to become one of America’s greatest orators.
+Frederick Douglass (1818-1895), was born on a Maryland plantation as a slave.
+He learned to read and escaped to become one of America’s greatest orators.

 He worked with abolitionist William Lloyd Garrison and others, published anti-slavery tracts, and wrote the Narrative of the Life of Frederick Douglass, an American Slave, which he first published in 1845 and which sold widely.
 He subsequently published related titles including My Bondage and My Freedom (1855) and the Life and Times of Frederick Douglass (1882).

-Douglass believed that freedom of speech was essential to abolitionism
+Douglass believed freedom of speech essential to abolishing slavery

 Douglass believed that his own path to freedom had begun with his own literacy, and he was convinced that the spread of literacy and the exercise of freedom of speech and assembly was essential to the success of abolitionism.
 Douglass believed that the right to liberty was a natural right, which had been clearly articulated in the Declaration of Independence.
 Disagreeing with Garrison, Douglass further believed that those who wrote the U.S. Constitution had intended to put slavery on a course of ultimate extinction.

-On December 10, 1860, just months before the beginning of the Civil War, Douglass gave a speech in Boston where he observed that in the week before, a mob had disrupted a speech entitled “How Shall Slavery Be Abolished?”
-Douglass further observed that “gentlemen” had taken part in the riot, and the mayor had ignored requests to intervene on behalf of protecting the speaker, who was thus unable to express his views.
+On Dec.
+10, 1860, just months before the beginning of the Civil War, Douglass gave a speech in Boston where, a week before, a mob had disrupted a speech entitled “How Shall Slavery Be Abolished?”
+Douglass observed that “gentlemen” had taken part in the riot, and the mayor had ignored requests to intervene to protect the speaker who became unable to express his views.

-Right to free speech 'is the dread of tyrants', Douglass says
+Right to free speech 'is the dread of tyrants'

 Douglass lamented that instead of protecting the speaker, the authorities had chosen to cast aspersions on the nature of his speech, thus parting with an earlier statesman from Massachusetts: